guowanghushifu/ovh-auto-buy/README.md

 - BUYNUM: How many servers to buy, e.g. 2
 - DATACENTER: Which Datacenter to buy, e.g. sbg,rbx,fra
 - FREQUENCY: How many seconds to sleep between each try, e.g. 30
+- FQN: The detailed configration of your PLANCODE,find it in the json file. e.g. 24sk20.ram-32g-ecc-2133.softraid-2x450nvme
-- AUTOPAY: Auto pay money, e.g. true
+- AUTOPAY: Auto pay bill, e.g. true